 All %

-Insignificant problem 4

-Mild problem 46

-Moderate problem 39

-Severe problem 11

-Student Vaping is a Problem

-All %

 Insignificant problem 8

+Mild problem 36

+Moderate problem 48

+Severe problem 8

+Student Vaping or Electronic Cigarette Use is a Problem

+All

+Insignificant problem 2

-Mild problem 34
+Mild problem 30

-Moderate problem 37
+Moderate problem 60

-Severe problem 21
+Severe problem 8

 The data from the various sources shows that in previous years the students at Mountain View High School have had a positive experience at school.
-(Healthy Kids Survey and California School Staff data for 2020-21 was not released in time for this report's deadline.)
-Both surveys reported that the majority of the students felt safe and connected to school.
-Less than 15% of students reported having been harassed or bullied due to their race/ethnicity, sexual orientation, or immigration status.
-However, the staff did express concerns about the bullying and harassment.
-Likewise, the self-reported amount of drug, alcohol, and tobacco use by students was low, but still a concern for the staff.
-The data showed that our students do feel stressed by schoolwork.
-The percentage of students who reported experiencing depression and thoughts of suicide was high.
-Over 50% of the staff reported that student depression and other mental health issues were a severe problem.
-In response to student stress and mental health concerns, the school, with support from the district, has instituted several school wide changes to support student wellness including the addition of a District Wellness Coordinator and several clinical services bilingual support staff (therapist, social worker, intake coordinator).
+Both surveys reported that the majority of the students felt safe (80.5%) and connected to school with almost two thirds reporting that they feel an adult really cares about them.
+Between 2021 and 2023, the school showed an increase of 2-3% in school connectedness among students in addition to a larger percentage growth in students reporting having a caring adult relationship on campus.
+Furthermore, between 85-96% of students reported not having ever been harassed or bullied due to their race/ethnicity, sexual orientation, or immigration status.
+A small number of Staff (2%) did express severe concerns about the bullying and harassment of students on campus.
+Likewise, Staff expressed the most concern for vaping addiction.
+Among students, the self-reported amount of drug, alcohol, and tobacco use by students was very low in 9th and 10th Grade, but still a concern for the staff.
+In regards to mental health, an overwhelming 42% of the staff reported that student depression and other mental health issues were a severe problem.
+Nevertheless, the school made significant gains in reducing the percentage of students who felt chronically sad between 2021 and 2023.
+This decreased 5% in 9th grade and 12% in 11th grade.
+Equal gains of 6-7% were seen in the reduction of students who have considered suicide over the last 12 months.
+In response to student stress and mental health concerns, the school, with support from the district, has instituted several school wide changes to support student wellness including increasing clinical services bilingual support staff (therapist, social worker, intake coordinator) and launching the "Spartan Spot" calming space in January 2023.